BrunoAfonso18/FSD/README.md

 ## Run

-Get at least 2 (in vscode split the terminal).
-You will need 1 for the server end and another for 1 of the client types (Socket or RMI).
+Get at least 2 terminals (in vscode split the terminal).
+You will need 1 for the server end and the rest for the client types (Socket or RMI).
 Make sure you start the server before you start any of the clients.

 Terminal 1: